SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 ## Devices

-### What is the frequency count for Devices?
+!!! question  "What is the frequency count for Devices?"
 ``` python
 # Distribution of Devices
 multiple_subset_bar(df_=df, feature_='device_type', yrange=[0, 5], xaxis_title = 'Devices')
 ```
 ![](./img/device_dist.png)

-### What is the distribution of read times for Devices?
+!!! question "What is the distribution of read times for Devices?"
 ``` python
 # Read Time across Devices
 multiple_subset_feature_visualization(